saky-semicolon/Emotion-Aware-AI-Support-System/README.md

 - **Rania Kherba**
 - **Ahmed Dugje Kadiri**

-> ⭐ Star this repo to support the project and inspire more emotion-aware AI systems for social impact!
+> ⭐ Star this repo to support the project and inspire more emotion-aware AI systems for social impact!!